A Winning Attitude

 Great sales people are committed.

-- They’re aware of the benefits that their services can deliver, and want to build a large portfolio of satisfied, loyal, successful customers
+- They want to build a large portfolio of satisfied, loyal, successful customers

 - They can only achieve this because they’re realistic and pragmatic in their approach to business